squaresLab/security-repair-benchmarks/README.rst

   that should be used to run the test.
 (This is useful in cases where a repaired binary is created in a different location to the original binary.)
 If no argument is provided, the script will use the original binary to perform the test.
+* :code:`clean` (equivalent to :code:`make clean`) removes any compiled binaries, objects, etc. This is useful for recompiling the program with coverage instrumentation enabled (e.g., when performing repair with Darjeeling).
+* :code:`prebuild` (similar to :code:`./configure`) appropriately configures the project.
+Note that this script requires that a :code:`REPAIR_TOOL` environment variable is set, stating the repair tool, if any, that is being used in conjunction with the code.
+This feature is used to compile the program in slightly different ways according to the assumptions of various tools.
+To build the program without targeting any specific tool, you can just pass in :code:`REPAIR_TOOL=none`.
+(E.g., :code:`REPAIR_TOOL=none ./prebuild`.)
+* :code:`build` (similar to :code:`make`) builds the project.
+As with :code:`prebuild`, this step requires that the :code:`REPAIR_TOOL` environment variable be appropriately set.

 Contributors